All England Lawn Tennis and Croquet Club: Facilities

 In December 2018 the club agreed a £65 million compensation package with the members of the adjacent Wimbledon Park Golf Club to cut short their lease on the ground in order to expand.
+In September 2024, planning permission was granted for the expansion plans which include 39 new tennis courts.
+This permission was then subject to a judicial review, with a final judgement expected in July 2025.

 The club also houses the Wimbledon Lawn Tennis Museum.

 The Championships

 Among the features that differentiate The Wimbledon Championships from the other Grand Slams are that they are played on grass courts, they require the players to wear white, and until 2021, the middle Sunday was a day off (though sometimes – in 1991, 1997, 2004 and 2016 – poor weather meant play needed to take place).
 Balls were also white until 1986.
 The winner of the Gentlemen's singles at The Championships receives a gold trophy inscribed with the words: "The All England Lawn Tennis Club Single Handed Champion of the World".

 The Championships attract attendance of around 450,000 people.
 Ninety per cent of the financial surplus that the Club generates from running The Championships is used to develop tennis in Great Britain; between 1998 and 2016 the surplus ranged from £25–40 million per year.
 The Championships are run by a Committee of Management that consists of 12 club members and seven nominees of The Lawn Tennis Association (LTA).
-The 2017 Committee included the following Club members: P.G.H.
-Brook (chairman), Ms S.J.
-Ambrose, The Lord O'Donnell GCB, R.M.
-Gradon, T.H.
-Henman O.B.E., I.L.
-Hewitt, Mrs A.W.L.
-Innes, S.A.
-Jones L.V.O, R.T.
-Stoakes, A.J.K.
-Tatum, Miss D A Jevans CBE, The Hon H B Weatherill.

 In 2003, a long-standing tradition of Centre Court players bowing or curtseying to the Royal Box was discontinued by order of the Duke of Kent, with the exception of the Queen or the Prince of Wales's attendance.
 Andy Murray and Jarkko Nieminen elected to bow when the Queen visited The Championships for their 2010 second round match, as did Roger Federer and Fabio Fognini at their second round match, watched by the Prince of Wales, in 2012.
 In December 2016, it was announced that the then Duchess of Cambridge would succeed the Queen as Patron of The AELTC and The Championships, effective January 2017.